bennodev19/react-hookstate-chat/README.md

-# React HookState Chat
+# React State Manager Chat
-A chat application with React and HookState.
+A chat application with React and different State Manager.